Definition of

 Its implementation in other parts of the world

 On Asian soil, Japan is a parliamentary monarchy.
-Emperor Naruhito is the head of state with ceremonial and diplomatic functions; the Prime Minister heads the executive branch; and the National Diet is the bicameral parliament that assumes legislative power.
+Emperor Naruhito is the head of state with ceremonial and diplomatic functions; the prime minister heads the executive branch; and the National Diet is the bicameral parliament that assumes legislative power.

-In Africa , we find Lesotho as a parliamentary monarchy whose reigning king is Letsie III .
+In Africa , we find Lesotho as a parliamentary monarchy whose current king is Letsie III .
 If we focus on Oceania , Tupou VI is the monarch of Tonga , another parliamentary monarchy.

 Parliamentary monarchy and republic

-Even though the king has symbolic or ceremonial power, his mere existence is contrary to republican principles , since his position grants him privileges and places him above his compatriots.
-In any case, a monarchy of this type is a democracy , since the inhabitants exercise national sovereignty through their representatives in different political parties.
+Even though the king has symbolic or ceremonial power, his mere existence is contrary to republican principles since his position grants him privileges and places him above his compatriots.
+In any case, a monarchy of this type is a democracy since the inhabitants exercise national sovereignty through their representatives in different political parties.